Quantifying Statistical Significance of Deep Nearest Neighbor Anomaly Detection via Selective Inference: Selection Event Characterization

+When using $k$-nearest neighbors AD with feature representations from a pre-trained deep learning model, the influence of the model should be considered as a selection event.
+SI for deep learning has been discussed in prior studies, and tools like the software facilitate the analysis of selection events in these models.
+In this study, we employ methods from earlier research to calculate selective $p$-values, taking into account selection events related to deep learning models.
+The basic idea in these methods involves decomposing the model into components and representing each as a piecewise linear function.
+For example, operations in a CNN such as convolution, ReLU activation, max pooling, and up-sampling are represented as piecewise linear functions.
+In the experiment, we utilize the feature representation of a CNN model pre-trained on the ImageNet database.
+This model is represented precisely as a composition of piecewise linear functions.
 We explain the selection events regarding the deep learning model that transforms an image instance $\bm x_i \in \RR^d$ to a latent feature vector $\bm{z}_i \in \RR^{\tilde{d}}$.
 We consider a deep learning model that consists of sequential piecewise-linear functions (e.g., convolution, ReLU activation, max pooling, and up-sampling).
 Obviously, the composite function of those piecewise-linear functions maintains its piecewise-linear nature.
 Thus, within a specific real space in $\RR^d$, the deep learning model simplifies to a linear function, which can be expressed as: